akapet00/e-comm/README.md

 More broadly, recent surveys note a trend of using large pre-trained LMs (GPT, ChatGPT, Claude) to augment or endow recommenders with language understanding and generation [[Jan2023](#Jan2023)].
 For multilingual scenarios, models like ChatGLM (Chinese-centric) or Google’s multilingual PaLM help handle Chinese queries and product descriptions.
 Frameworks such as LangChain or LangGraph can orchestrate LLM prompts, retrieval (via vector stores or KBs), and other pipelines in a chatbot.

-## Architectural proposal

-- What specific components (e.g., Data pipelines, NLP extraction methods, embedding models, generative AI models, recommendation algorithms) are necessary?
-- Which NLP tools or models are suitable for multilingual processing, particularly for Chinese?
-- How will the data extraction system integrate with a generative conversational recommender system (recommendation logic, personalization capabilities, conversational flow)?

-TBA.

 ## Evaluation and metrics

 **Metadata extraction.** The simplest approach is to evaluate parsed fields against a gold standard (manually labeled subset of newsletters).
 Traditionally, evaluation metrics such as precision, recall, and F1 core are used for each field (name, price, etc.):